JMRI/JMRI/scripts/HOWTO-distribution.md

 - Commit any remaining changes, push to your local repository, bring back to the main JMRI/JMRI repository with a pull request, wait for the CI test to complete, and merge the pull request.

+- Create a [new milestone](https://github.com/JMRI/JMRI/milestones) with the new release number

+- Create the _next_ release note, so that people will document new (overlapping) changes there.
+(We need to work through automation of version number values below)

+        cd (local web copy)/releasenotes
+        git pull
+        cp jmri4.1.4.shtml jmri4.1.5.shtml
+        (edit the new release note accordingly)
+            change numbers throughout
+            move new warnings to old
+            remove old-version change notes
+        git add jmri4.1.5.shtml
+        git commit -m"start new 4.1.5 release note" jmri4.1.5.shtml
+        PR and pull back.
+        cd (local JMRI copy)

 - Pull back to make sure your repository is fully up to date

-- Start the release by creating a new "release branch" with ant.
-(If needing to make a "branch from a branch", such as nearing the end of the development cycle, this will need to be done manually rather than via ant.)
+- Start the release by creating a new "release branch" using Ant.
+(If you need to make a "branch from a branch", such as nearing the end of the development cycle, this will need to be done manually rather than via ant.)

     ant make-test-release-branch